-Glacier Wind Charters provides customized, small group whale watching tours aboard Kohola and Catabatic, our specially designed catamarans.
+Glacier Wind Charters provides customized, small group whale watching tours aboard our specially designed catamarans.

-Every tour has a maximum of six guests, so you have plenty of space to spread out on the boat and enjoy an uncrowded, relaxing Alaskan whale watching adventure.
-Enjoy our complimentary, homemade smoked Alaskan salmon dip and crackers as well as hot cocoa and water while you enjoy the whales and wildlife.
+Our Icy Strait Point excursions afford you plenty of space to spread out on the boat and enjoy an uncrowded, relaxing whale watching in Alaska adventure.
 Our attention to detail with the cleanliness of our boats, comfort levels of our guests, and little thoughtful extras are second to none.

-You can easily book online right from this page.
+You can easily book your whale watching in Alaska tour online right from this page.
 Payment in full is required.

-If you prefer to book directly with us, please call or email and we will make the arrangements.
-A deposit of $50 per person is requested to secure a reservation.
-Deposits and payments can be made by credit or debit card.
+If you prefer to book directly with us, please call or email.
+A credit card deposit of $50 pp is required to secure the reservation.
+Reservations made after April 1st will need to be paid in full.